iotJumpway/RPI-Examples/Computer-Vision/Python/README.md

 This tutorial will use TechBubble Technologies IoT JumpWay Python MQTT Library for communication, OpenCV for computer vision, Motion to stream the webcame on a local port and a secure Nginx server so that the stream can be accessed safely from the outside world.

-(Tutorial to be updated soon to include our new streaming method)

 This example was our original version of TASS, since our move forward with more advanced computer vision libraries and frameworks, we decided to open up the source code.

 ## Python Versions